LMU-CMSI-1010/lab-notebooks-original/README.md

 2. A GitHub account
 3. Your _lab-notebooks_ repository for the course—click on this link to set it up: https://classroom.github.com/a/lxEHqdps

-**Important:** Make sure to deactivate popup windows for colab.research.google.com—it needs those to occasionally ask your permission to access GitHub
+**Important:** Make sure to activate popup windows for colab.research.google.com—it needs those to occasionally ask your permission to access GitHub

 ## Workflow